spree/spree-api-v2-js-sdk/README.md

 <br/>

 ### `show`
 Returns contents of the cart.
-[Read more](https://guides2.spreecommerce.org/api/v2/storefront#operation/Get%20Cart)

 __optional parameters schema:__